Labradors are by far the most popular dog in America, topping American Kennel Club’s list of breed registrations for 29 consecutive years!

 These dogs are very chatty, and do not hesitate to let their owners know how they feel about something.

-14. Labrabull – Labrador x American Pitbull Terrier
+14. Labrabull – Labrador and American Pitbull Terrier

 A vigilant and observant Labrador Mixed breed, they are great for someone looking for a watchdog.
 Their booming bark will soon alert intruders to their presence.